kstenerud/dogma/kbnf_v1.md

 Types become relevant when calling [functions](#functions) and [macros](#macros), which have restrictions on what types they accept and return.
 Also, [repetition](#repetition) amounts are restricted to unsigned integers.

-**Note**: `number` "subtypes" (`signed`, `unsigned`, `real`) aren't actual types per se, but rather restrictions on what values are allowed in a particular context. [calculations](#calculations), for example, are done as if all operands were reals (subtracting two unsigned numbers can give a negative result, dividing integers can result in a fraction, etc).
+**Note**: `number` "subtypes" (`signed`, `unsigned`, `real`) aren't actual types per se, but rather restrictions on what values are allowed in a particular context. [calculations](#calculations), for example, are done as if all operands were reals (subtracting two unsigned integers can give a negative result, dividing integers can result in a fraction, etc).

 ### Identifier